marun790/Kubernaties/README.md

 It continuously monitors the state of the cluster via the kube API server.
 IT will keep check on the giivel criterias like
 * Kube cloud manager
+* After insalling kubernaties all the component will be in namespace called "kube-system"

 ### Worker Nodes
 * Kublet